 Holly has acted as counsel before the Ontario Superior Court of Justice (including the Estates and Commercial Lists), Court of Appeal for Ontario, Ontario Court of Justice and Ontario Small Claims Court.
 She is currently studying for her Trust and Estate Practitioner (TEP) designation.

 Holly is a regular volunteer with the Pro Bono Ontario Duty Counsel Project (Small Claims Court) where she has donated her time since 2012, assisting low-income parties with their civil litigation matters including representation at settlement conferences and trial.
-Holly also volunteers with the Pro Bono Ontario Free Legal Advice Hotline, providing advice on estates, powers of attorney, civil litigation, and consumer issues to low income clients.
+Holly also volunteers with the Pro Bono Ontario Free Legal Advice Hotline, providing advice on estates, powers of attorney, civil litigation, and civil appeals to low income clients.
 Holly also acts as a mentor to students of the Western Business Law Clinic, which provides pro bono legal counsel to small startup businesses and aspiring entrepreneurs who cannot afford legal counsel.